-- A brief morning worship is held every morning at 8:50 am.
+- A brief morning worship is held according to the weekly schedule.
 Your presence is required and important as this time is also used to share information and announcements.
-Every 3 worships that you miss will count as one absence in your Language course.
-3 tardies are equal to 1 absence.

-- Monday evening worship at 7:45 pm is required, and attendance will be taken.
+Students are strongly encouraged not to miss this important moment. - Monday evening worship at 8:15pm is required, and attendance will be taken.
 If you are not present, every two worships missed a month will result in disciplinary action.
 Friday night vespers are not required but strongly encouraged.

-The student will attend the Spiritual activities such as meetings during Week of Prayer and other meetings organized that are of significance to the Institute and the local Florentine church.
+The student will attend the Spiritual activities such as meetings during Week of Prayer and other meetings organized that are of significance to the Institute and the local Florentine church